arm64-gentoo-images/sakaki-tools-lite/README.md

     # emaint sync --repo sakaki-tools-lite

-If you are running on the stable branch by default, allow **~amd64** keyword files from this repository.
+If you are running on the stable branch by default, allow **~ppc** or **~arm** keyword files from this repository, as appropriate.
 Make sure that `/etc/portage/package.accept_keywords` exists, and is a directory.
-Then issue:
+Then, if running on an Excito B2 (ppc architecture), issue:

+    # echo "*/*::sakaki-tools-lite ~ppc" >> /etc/portage/package.accept_keywords/sakaki-tools-lite-repo

+Or, if running on an Excito B3 (arm architecture), issue:

-    # echo "*/*::sakaki-tools-lite ~amd64" >> /etc/portage/package.accept_keywords/sakaki-tools-lite-repo
+    # echo "*/*::sakaki-tools-lite ~arm" >> /etc/portage/package.accept_keywords/sakaki-tools-lite-repo

 Now you can install packages from the overlay.
 For example:

     # emerge --ask --verbose app-portage/genup-lite